Promotional Competitions

 The Act prohibits informing another person that s/he has won a competition if:

-It also prohibits informing anyone that s/he has a right to a prize if:
+It also prohibits informing anyone that s/he has a right to a prize:

 Prohibition of payment to participate

 There must be no payment required for people to participate in a promotional competition beyond the standard cost of the postage, SMS or other means of sending the entry.
-There should be no entry fee and no requirement that individuals purchase a particular product in order to enter.
+There should be no entry fee and if participation requires that individuals purchase a particular product or service in order to enter, the prize charged for that product or service must not be more than the prize excluding discounts ordinarily charged for those or similar products or services.

 Restriction on prize winners